nhoyt/nav-menu/README.md

 * An object that separates, and optionally labels, the group of `menu-item` components that follow it within a `sub-menu`.

-* A separator, whether it has a label or is only a graphical indicator, is not focusable.

-* It will be marked up as an `li` with role="separator" (overrides its default role)
+* It will be marked up as an `li` element with role="separator" (overrides its default role)

 Attributes: none

 Content model: `(CDATA)*` - Text describing the `menu-item` components that follow.
-It text is omitted, the separator will be rendered graphically as a horizontal line.
+If text is omitted, the separator will be rendered graphically as a horizontal line.

 ## Styling / Implementation Notes